-EduConnect is the means by which grades are posted and report cards are seen.
+SIS is the means by which grades are posted and report cards are seen.

-EduConnect and teacher websites are the best sources of information for parents of long-term assignments, study guides, rubrics quizzes and tests, upcoming field trips and classroom activities.
+SIS, and the school and teacher websites are the best sources of information for parents and contain long-term assignments, study guides, rubrics, quizzes and tests, upcoming field trips and classroom activities.